wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

     :width: 100%

-And ``client.keys`` can now contain the obtained key.
+Moreover, ``client.keys`` can now contain the obtained key.

 .. thumbnail:: ../../images/manual/managing-agents/keys.png
     :title: Keys
     :align: left
     :width: 100%

-On the manager side, the agent can be found and appear at ``active`` status after a few seconds.
+On the manager side, the agent can be found and appears with ``active`` status after a few seconds.
 Running the following command shows the new registered agent.

 .. code-block:: console